gmcmacran/microsoftLTR/README.md

 # Summary

 This repo builds a boosted model focused on ranking with LightGPM on the Microsoft’s Web30K dataset.
+Gain is directly optimized during training.
-Gain at the top 10 scores is around .583 on unseen data.
+At the top 10 scores, gain is .583 on unseen data.
 This is considerably higher than the publication this code is based on indicating improvements in source code after printing.

 For compute speed, I used the Polars data frame library and GPU training.

 # Data Overview

-## Query and Documents
+### Query and Documents

-Learning to rank (L.T.R.)
-M.L. has its origin in search engine optimization.
-Because of this, there are two key ideas.
-Documents and queries.
+Learning to rank (L.T.R.) machine learning has its origin in search engine optimization.
+Because of this, there are two key ideas: documents and queries.
 A document is a web page.
 The page is crawled and features are created.
 Example features include covered query term number, term frequency, and stream length.
 A query is the string the user types into Bing.
-There is a many to one relationship between documents and queries stemming from the user sees many web pages per search.
-Further, a document may show up in many queries.
+There is a many-to-many relationship between documents and queries stemming from the user sees many web pages per search and a document may show up in many queries.

 Each row in training is a document.
 The first ten rows look like